Daniel-16/decentralized/server/README.md

 - `GET /api/purchases`: This is for a user to check purchases they have made.
   - Authorization required: `Bearer ${token}`.
 - `GET /api/checkStorePurchases`: This is for store owners to check purchases made to only their stores.
   - Authorization required: `Bearer ${token}`.

+### Tokens and Collections

+- `POST /api/createAndMint`: This is for creating a new collection alongside the collection's token.
+  - Required fields: `mnemonic`, `tokenName`, `tokenDescription`, `tokenPrefix`, `name`, `description`.
+    It then gets user account from the mnemonic and creates a unique network collection and token.
+  - Authorization required: `Bearer ${token}`.